Creating and Configuring Feedback Activity

 1. Select Yes from the Show analysis page to allow participants to see the results analysis with data only.
 Students can access the "Submitted Answers" through a link on the Feedback Activity page.

-2. Type a message in the text editor to present to participants after completion of the activity.
-If you want participants to be directed to another Web page after completion, enter the URL in the Link to next activity field.
+3. If you want participants to be directed to another Web page after completion, enter the URL in the Link to next activity field.
+You can enter the course website address, to help users navigate the course.

 Common Module Settings